hageyahhoo/Agile2021/proposal.md

 2) Examples to enlist cooperation from developers as an Agile Coach Developers tend to have more technical skills than Agile Coaches.
 On the other hand, Agile Coaches can contribute to solving technical issues from their traits.
 These contributions will be the key to enlist cooperation from developers.
 I will share concrete examples of solving technical issues as an Agile Coach as follows:
-- Utilizing "Product Discovery" for identifying and solving technical issues
+- Utilizing "Product Discovery" for solving complicated test issues step by step
-- Combining automated tests with developers' monitoring features to reduce MTTR
+- Combining automated API tests with developers' observability mechanism to reduce MTTR
 - Utilizing Kubernetes for replicating test environments and data

-⭐️⭐️⭐️
-3) Ways to improve technical skills effectively as an Agile Coach ARTICULATE ways to improve technical skills as an Agile Coach **effectively and extremely**.
-I'm going to explain that working with developers is very effective for Agile Coaches to improve technical skills with concrete examples in our team.
+3) Ways to improve technical skills effectively as an Agile Coach Agile Coaches tend to be busy.
+Therefore, improving technical skills effectively and quickly is very critical.
+Through lots of experiments in our team, we found that working with developers is very effective for Agile Coaches to improve technical skills.
+I'm going to explain why working with developers is very effective to improve technical skills with concrete examples.

-- Experimenting new tools (e.g. Kubernetes) with developers

-⭐️
-I hope these ideas will help you enjoy your work more without fears!
+I hope these ideas will help you and related developers enjoy their work more without fears!